-The 1.4-litre petrol engine is the only one offered with an automatic gearbox.
-And while the 1.4-litre diesel engine promises more than 76mpg economy, it costs £2,500 more than the 1.2 petrol, which is much nicer and quieter to drive.
+The 1.4-litre petrol is the only one offered with an automatic gearbox.
+And while the 1.4-litre diesel engine promises more than 76mpg fuel economy, it costs £2,500 more than the 1.2 petrol, which is much nicer and quieter to drive.

 With that in mind, our pick of the range is the i20 1.2 Classic, the cheapest model in the range.
 But we'd recommend paying an additional £600 for the five-door version.
-It improves access to the back seats – useful for young families or less mobile passengers – as well as providing shorter doors, making it easier to get in and out of in a row of parking spaces.
+This improves access to the back seats – which is useful for young families or less mobile passengers – as well as providing shorter doors, making it easier to get in and out of in a row of parking spaces.

 The i20 has been part of Hyundai's range since 2009.
 It was given a full five-star Euro NCAP crash safety rating and all models include six airbags as standard.